sbalian/quantum-random/README.md

 -0.8370871276247828
 ```

-Alternatively, you can use the class `qrandom.QuantumRandom`.
+You can also use the class `qrandom.QuantumRandom`.
 It has the same
 interface as `random.Random`.

-There is also a [NumPy][numpy] interface, although it is not fully tested:
+There is also a [NumPy][numpy] interface but it is not fully tested:

 ```python
 >>> from qrandom.numpy import quantum_rng